lusee-night/luseepy/docker/README.md

 There is an appropriately labeled `legacy` Dockerfile, which differs from the main official one in that it's using a locally cached data in the `.astropy` folder.
 This file is kept to give the user a bit more flexibility in how these data are managed.
+The updated file actually forces generation of these data at runtime.

 ### Jupyter - approach one
 This image also includes __Jupyter Lab__ software.
 Jupyter